juji-io/datalevin/doc/query.md

 We do not consider bushy join trees, as our join methods are mainly based on scanning indices, so a base relation is needed for each join.
-Since we also count in base relations, the cardinality estimation obtained there is quite accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.
+Since we also count in base relations, the size estimation obtained there is quite accurate, so we want to leverage that accuracy by keeping at least one base relation in each join.

+### Dynamic plan search policy (new)

+The plan search space initially considers all join orders exhaustively, for the early steps have huge impact on the quality of the final plan.
+When the number of plans considered reaches a user configurable threshold, the planner turns the search policy to a greedy one.
+The shrinkage of plan search space in the later stages of planning has relatively little impact on quality of the final plan, while results in significant savings in memory consumption and planning time for those complex queries that reach the threshold.

 ### Direct counting for result size estimation (new)